Kármán line: Technical considerations

-An atmosphere does not abruptly end at any given height but becomes progressively less dense with altitude.
-Also, depending on how the various layers that make up the space around the Earth are defined (and depending on whether these layers are considered part of the actual atmosphere), the definition of the edge of space could vary considerably: If one were to consider the thermosphere and exosphere part of the atmosphere and not of space, one might have to extend the boundary of space to at least 10,000 km above sea level.
+No atmosphere abruptly ends, instead becoming progressively less dense with altitude.
+Depending on how the various layers that make up the space around the Earth are defined (and depending on whether these layers are considered part of the actual atmosphere), the definition of the edge of space could vary considerably: If one were to consider the thermosphere and exosphere part of the atmosphere and not of space, one might have to extend the boundary of space to at least 10,000 km above sea level.
 The Kármán line thus is a largely arbitrary definition based on some technical considerations.

 An aircraft can stay aloft only by constantly traveling forward relative to the air (rather than the ground), so that the wings can generate aerodynamic lift.
 The thinner the air, the faster the plane must go to generate enough lift to stay up.
-The amount of lift provided (which must equal the vehicle's weight in order to maintain level flight) is calculated by the lift equation:
+At very high speeds, centrifugal force (Kepler force) contributes to maintaining altitude.
+This is the virtual force that keeps satellites in circular orbit without any aerodynamic lift.